junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

 The i.MX6ULL OTBR setup commands are similar to the i.MX8M Mini commands, the only difference is hciattanch command.

-    #for i.MX8M Mini
+    # for i.MX8M Mini
     $ hciattach /dev/ttymxc0 any 115200 flow
-    #for i.MX6ULL
+    # for i.MX6ULL
     $ hciattach /dev/ttymxc1 any 115200 flow

-*Note: if "$ ifconfig wpan0" can find the wpan0 as shown bellow, the otbr-agent setup succesefully.*
+*Note: If "$ ifconfig wpan0" can find the wpan0 as shown below, the otbr-agent was successfully set up.*

     $ ifconfig wpan0
     wpan0: flags=4240<POINTOPOINT,NOARP,MULTICAST>  mtu 1280